prajnamort/bill_aggregator/Readme.md

 # Bill Aggregator

-Bill Aggregator is a program that simplifies your personal/family bookkeeping.

-It aggregates all your bills from different formats/schemas into a single, unified file.
+Bill Aggregator can simplfy your bookkeeping by aggregating all your bills from different formats/schemas into a single, unified file.

 Supported bill file formats: